Accrediting Commission International: Recognition

-ACI is not recognized by the United States Department of Education, the institution responsible for recognizing educational accrediting institutions in the United States.
+ACI is not recognized by the United States Department of Education, the institution responsible for recognizing educational accrediting institutions in the United States, or the Council for Higher Education Accreditation (CHEA).
 ACI says that credits from member schools may not be accepted by industry or non-member schools.

 The Oregon Office of Degree Authorization includes ACI in its list of unrecognized accreditation agencies stating that, "any so-called 'accreditation' by these bodies is meaningless in Oregon and in some other states."
 In 2007, the St. Petersburg Times quoted Alan Contreras, the leader of Oregon's Office of Degree Authorization (an organization that follows questionable accrediting agencies) as saying, "Anything accredited by ACI in Beebe, Ark., is either fake or substandard, as far as I know."

 In 2017, a spokesman for the South Carolina Department of Education said that a diploma issued by Georgia-based, ACI-accredited Cornerstone Christian Correspondence School did not appear to meet South Carolina's diploma-issuing criteria.

 In 2019, Ashley Moody, Florida Attorney General began proceedings against ACI-accredited Ellenwood Academy after multiple complaints of diplomas not being accepted by employers or the State University System of Florida.
 The organization employed no faculty and offered an "accredited online high school diploma"; it charged $195 and used an online multiple choice test which could be taken until a passing grade was achieved.